SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 |      ```
 |      build-wrapper-macosx-x86/build-wrapper-macos-x86 --out-dir <output directory> xcodebuild -project myproject.xcodeproj -configuration Release clean build
 |      ```
-| 4.
+| 1.
 Add a **Run Code Analysis** task to run the code analysis and make the results available to SonarQube.
 Consider running this task right after the previous one as the build environment should not be significantly altered before running the analysis.
-| 5.
+| 1.
 Add a **Publish Quality Gate Result** task.
+|
+| **.yml example**:
+| ```
+| trigger:
+| - master
+| - feature/*
+|
+| steps:
+| # Make Build Wrapper available
+| - task: Bash@3
+|   displayName: Download Build Wrapper
+|   inputs:
+|     targetType: inline
+|     script: >
+|       curl  '<SONARQUBE_HOST>/static/cpp/build-wrapper-linux-x86.zip' --output build-wrapper.zip
+|       unzip build-wrapper.zip
+|
+| # Prepare Analysis Configuration task
+| - task: SonarQubePrepare@4
+|   inputs:
+|     SonarQube: 'YourSonarqubeServerEndpoint'
+|     scannerMode: 'CLI'
+|     configMode: 'manual'
+|     cliProjectKey: 'YourProjectKey'
+|     extraProperties: "sonar.cfamily.build-wrapper-output=bw_output"
+| # Command Line task to run your build.
+| - task: Bash@3
+|    displayName: Bash Script
+|    inputs:
+|      targetType: inline
+|      script: >
+|        ./build-wrapper-linux-x86/build-wrapper-linux-x86-64 --out-dir bw_output <Your build command>
+|
+| # Run Code Analysis task
+| - task: SonarQubeAnalyze@4
+|
+| # Publish Quality Gate Result task
+| - task: SonarQubePublish@4
+|   inputs:
+|     pollingTimeoutSec: '300'
+| ```
+|  *Note: You need to choose your correct image and adapt the correct wrapper depending on the agent os.
+See above example to have the correct wrapper.*

 ### Running your pipeline
 Commit and push your code to trigger the pipeline execution and SonarQube analysis.
 New pushes on your branches (and pull requests if you set up pull request analysis) trigger a new analysis in SonarQube.